 The Joint Water Commission (JWC) is the primary drinking water supplier in Washington County, Oregon.
 Four agencies share ownership in the Joint Water Commission (JWC): the Cities of Hillsboro, Forest Grove, and Beaverton, and the Tualatin Valley Water District (TVWD).
 Each member agency has individually-owned water-related facilities, and varying levels of ownership in the JWC and the JWC’s water treatment, storage, and transmission facilities.

-The JWC is run by a Board of 12 Commissioners (three Commissioners from each member agency) who are appointed by their respective agencies to serve.
-The Commission meets four times per year to approve the budget, hear project updates and make any major decisions regarding JWC operations.
+The Joint Water Commission (JWC) is run by a Board of 12 Commissioners (three Commissioners from each member agency) who are appointed by their respective agencies to serve.
+Commissioners serve on several committees overseeing the day-to-day JWC operations.

 Kevin Hanway is the Director of the City of Hillsboro Water Department and has served as the General Manager of the JWC since January 2008.

 The JWC Water Treatment Plant and facilities are operated and maintained by 18 full-time employees.